Safeguarding - spot the signs

 - How to develop & maintain the courage and resilience to stand up/speak up when required.

-- Understand and recognise information that threatens safeguarding, specifically conflict of interest
+- Recognise information that threatens safeguarding, such as conflict of interest

-- Understand and reporting child protection concerns that mitigate the threat of witnesses/victims being character assassinated and not being believed.
+- How to report child protection concerns so as to mitigate the threat of witnesses/victims not being believed and having their credibility diminished.

-The ability to critically analyse safeguarding information is necessary, even if it involves calling into question the integrity & credibility of other professionals even if they are friends or colleagues.
+The ability to critically analyse safeguarding information is necessary, even if it involves calling into question the integrity & credibility of other professionals.
+This can be extremely challenging when such individuals are friends or colleagues.

-My name is Alfie, I have studied psychology and security in later years, yet my real expertise comes from my lived experience of CPTSD.
+My name is Alfie Ritz, I have studied psychology and security in later years, yet my real expertise comes from my lived experience of CPTSD.
 The people, places and situations I’ve found myself in from religious upbringing (where I still had been a member till not long ago) as well as time spent in local authority/criminal justice system has given me an insight into understanding complex, charismatic and devious characters.
-Thus, correlating how people manipulate others whilst in positions of influence as well as using systems is something I know too well.
+Thus, correlating how people manipulate others whilst in positions of influence as well as using systems is something I am familiar with.
 In my experience I can say ‘The Truth is quite often stranger than fiction’.

 In addition, I also understand the complex nature and impact of those affected by abuse.

-It is why I am so passionate about championing The Wellness Model and The Wellness Pledge, specifically within schools as from a safeguarding perspective it eliminates conflict of interest and the nurturing environment created, helps to heal those who have experienced past abuse.
+It is why I am so passionate about championing cultures that nurture wellness, specifically within schools as from a safeguarding perspective it eliminates conflict of interest and the nurturing environment created, helps heal those who have experienced abuse.
 And for those who are currently being abused which might not be known about, a nurturing environment aids in encouraging a young person to come forward with full understanding & belief that they will be supported.